Porfirije, Serbian Patriarch

-Porfirije (Порфирије, Porphyry; born Prvoslav Perić; born 22 July 1961) is the current and 46th patriarch of the Serbian Orthodox Church.
-He was the Metropolitan Bishop of Zagreb and Ljubljana from 2014 to 2021 and Titular Bishop of Jegra between 1999 and 2014.
-He is also a university professor and author of theological works.
+Porfirije (Порфирије, Porphyry; born Prvoslav Perić; born 22 July 1961) is the current and 46th Patriarch of the Serbian Orthodox Church.

 Early life and education

-Porfirije was born as Prvoslav Perić (Првослав Перић) on 22 July 1961, in the town of Bečej, PR Serbia, FPR Yugoslavia (now in Serbia), to Radivoje (1935–1993) and Radojka (1942–2023).
+Porfirije was born as Prvoslav Perić on 22 July 1961 in Bečej, FPR Yugoslavia (now in Serbia), to father Radivoje (1935–1993) and mother Radojka (1942–2023).
 His family has roots in Derventa, Bosnia and Herzegovina.

-He finished primary school in Čurug, and the Jovan Jovanović Zmaj Gymnasium in Novi Sad.
-He was ordained a monk at Visoki Dečani monastery on 21 April 1985, receiving the monastic name of Porfirije after Porphyrios of Kafsokalivia.
+He finished elementary school in Čurug, and the Jovan Jovanović Zmaj Gymnasium in Novi Sad.
+He was ordained a monk at the Visoki Dečani Monastery on 21 April 1985, receiving the monastic name of Porfirije after Porphyrios of Kafsokalyvia.

-In 1986, Porfirije earned his bachelor's degree in Eastern Orthodox theology from the University of Belgrade, when Bishop Pavle of Raška and Prizren (future Serbian Patriarch) ordained him a hierodeacon at the Holy Trinity Monastery in Mušutište, SAP Kosovo.
-He attended postgraduate studies at the University of Athens from 1986 until 1990.
-He earned a doctorate in Athens in 2004, with the thesis Possibility of knowability of God in St. Paul's understanding according to the interpretation of Saint John Chrysostom.
+In 1986, Porfirije earned his bachelor's degree in Eastern Orthodox theology from the University of Belgrade, when Bishop Pavle Stojčević of Raška and Prizren (future Patriarch) ordained him a hierodeacon at the Holy Trinity Monastery in Mušutište, Kosovo.
+He attended postgraduate studies at the National and Kapodistrian University of Athens from 1986 until 1990.
+He earned a doctorate from the same university in 2004, with the thesis Possibility of knowability of God in St. Paul's understanding according to the interpretation of St. John Chrysostom.
+After earning a doctorate, Porfirije became a docent at the Department of Catechetic and Pastoral Theology of the Eastern Orthodox Theology Faculty of the University of Belgrade, becoming an associate professor in 2015.
+As a professor, Porfirije has been teaching basic studies in Pastoral Theology with Psychology and New Testament Theology, as well as in other subjects at the postgraduate and doctorate programs.

-Porfirije speaks Serbian, Greek, English, German and Russian.
+Porfirije speaks Serbian, Greek, English, German, and Russian.